bspfsystems/BungeeIPC/README.md

 The currently-supported versions of BungeeCord are:
 - 1.8.x thru 1.16.x

-_Please Note: These plugins may work with other version of Bukkit and/or BungeeCord, but they are not guaranteed to._
+_Please Note: These plugins may work with other versions of Bukkit and/or BungeeCord, but they are not guaranteed to._

 ### Configuration

-A default configuration file (`config.yml`) will be created when you start the proxy/server for the first time after installing the plugin.
-You can then edit the configuration file as needed, and then run the reload command to reload the configuration file:<br />
+A default configuration file (`config.yml`) will be created in the respective plugin's data folder when you start the server/proxy for the first time after installing the plugin.
+You can then edit the configuration file as needed, and then run the reload command to reload the configuration file:
 - `/ipc reload` for Bukkit
 - `/ipcb reload` for BungeeCord